sparkintegration/sparkintegration.github.io/index.md

 ## Inquiries

-Please direct inquiries relating to Distrix Networks Ltd. to <inquiries@distrix.com>.
+Please direct requests for information to to <inquiries@distrix.com>.